Moomin (1990 TV series): Production

 Moomin is the third anime adaptation based on the novels and comic strips.
 Before the production, author Tove Jansson was already displeased with the previous Moomin anime adaptation from 1969 due to how unfaithful the series' characters and stories were to her original source material.
 Because of this, both of the first Moomin and New Moomin from 1972 were never distributed or aired outside Japan.
 Since 1981, Finnish animation and commercial producer Dennis Livson began to beg the rights from Tove and Lars Jansson to make another animated adaptation.
 Eventually, Livson managed to win both of them over after they saw his previous produced animated series Alfred J Kwak, and rights for another series were obtained.
 A year later in Tokyo, Livson showed a small preview of the anime series for both Tove and Lars Jansson.
-According to Livson, Tove commented it by saying "Dom lever ju" ("They are really alive!").
+According to Livson, Tove commented on the animation by saying "Dom lever ju" ("They are really alive!").

 Unlike previous two anime adaptations, Moomin was co-production of Dutch company Telecable Benelux B.V. (later re-titled as Telescreen since 1998 until the acquisition to brand management & media company m4e in 2008) and Japanese animation studios Telescreen Japan Inc. and Visual 80.
 Hiroshi Saitō and Masayuki Kojima were the series' main directors while Akira Miyazaki did the screenplay for the first 12 and many later episodes.
 Tove and Lars Jansson were also involved with the screenplay by doing certain changes in scripts.

-In Japan, this work "Moomin" is known as "regular broadcast even in the Gulf War".
-When the Gulf War (Operation Desert Storm) broke out on January 17, 1991, while other TV stations in Tokyo switched to emergency broadcasting, only TV Tokyo broadcast "Moomin" as usual and attracted a lot of attention.